-Significant attention has been paid to thrombosis and COVID-19, as it is thought that elevated platelet counts could be an indicator of cytokine storm, endothelial injury, and/or thrombopoietin release stimulating lung megakaryocytes to produce platelets.
-A literature search of 20 studies with more than 3,500 patients with marker of disease severity in COVID-19.
+Significant attention has been paid to thrombosis and COVID-19, as it is thought that elevated platelet counts could be an indicator of cytokine storm, endothelial injury, and/or thrombopoietin release stimulating lung megakaryocytes to produce platelets.2 A literature search of 20 studies with more than 3,500 patients with not appear to be higher than the background risks in the general population.
+In fact, a preprint study showed that the incidence of CVST after COVID-19 diagnosis was mRNA vaccine.17 It is evident from these studies that equilibrium of these patients.